 Cheeses To Avoid

-To help you meet your goals in terms of macronutrient ratios, avoid cheese spreads, cream cheese, cottage cheese and ricotta cheese.
+So, is Cheese Good for a High Protein Low Carb Diet?
+It can help you meet your goals in terms of macronutrient ratios.
+However, avoid cheese spreads, cream cheese, cottage cheese and ricotta cheese.
 These cheeses contain less than 3 grams of protein per ounce, which is less than half of what is found in most cheeses.
 Even though their carbohydrate content is still low, at about 1 gram per ounce, many people consume them in larger amounts, which could add up to a significant amount of carbohydrates.
 For example, although 1 cup of cottage cheese contains 14 grams of protein, it also contains almost 10 grams of carbohydrates.

 High-Protein Low-Carb Cheesy Ideas

 Cheese is a good food to add to your diet to increase your protein intake without affecting your carb intake.
 For example, you can melt a slice or two of cheddar cheese over meat patties, serve your steak with a blue cheese sauce or add grated cheese to your chicken salad.
 Try adding grated Parmesan to mashed cauliflower for a tasty high-protein low-carb substitute for mashed potatoes.
 You can also sprinkle Parmesan cheese over steamed broccoli or add mozzarella cheese to your morning vegetable omelet.